 The back of the cables are ALWAYS purl stitches and the stitch on either side of them is ALWAYS a knit.

 The stitch at the beginning of each row is slipped off and not knitted.
-This gives the edges of the scarf less stretch and lets the scarf hold it’s edge through wear and washings.
+This gives the edges of the scarf less stretch and lets the scarf hold its edge through wear and washings.
+If you don’t want to and would prefer to just knit, that’s ok.
+Just be consistent whether you knit it or not.

 The easiest way to make any cable pattern is to see the pattern as panels versus individual rows.
 Unfortunately, there’s no other way to write a knitting pattern other than rows.
 If you see the scarfs pattern as the knitted edge, the moss stitch panel (the K1 P1 portions), the cable, moss stitch panel, another cable, moss stitch panel, knitted edge, it becomes very easy to do.